secretsciencelab/secretcampfire/docs/DEVELOPERS.md

 - Database only stores user's text data and links to external media.
 - For security, all user's actions must be redirected to execute on the user's own Dashboard (e.g., Post, Reblog, Follow, Unfollow).
 - Don't reinvent the wheel.
 Use off-the-shelf components whenever possible.
-- "Two is one and one is none": allow > 2 free hosting options for each feature.
+- "Two is one and one is none": support >2 free hosting options for each feature.

 ## Recommended tech
   - MVC: Node.js + Express + Bootstrap + MongoDB